The ACP program is currently paused pending funding by Congress.

 Typically, you need three things to buy a home: a down payment, good credit, and the necessary income.
 Many moms have one or two of these but are lacking the third.
 For instance, their credit might be a little off, but they make plenty of money and have a down payment.
 Or they make enough to pay the monthly payment on a mortgage, but just can’t seem to save enough for a down payment.

-If you can’t get your family into a home because you’re lacking a down payment or perfect credit, there are other home loan options for you.
+If you can’t get your family into a home because you lack a down payment or perfect credit, there are other home loan options for you.
 USDA loans require no down payment for those who qualify and wish to move to a rural area.
 And FHA loans can come with as low as a 3.5% down payment.
 You can learn more about the requirements for each on the individual websites.

 SingleMom.com